kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 What seems more natural for me to do is to emphasize that, in a very simplified model of employment, one is renting out one's time until ones doesn't 'need' to anymore - ideally hoping that this is strictly before the moment a respective national pension fund kicks in.
-After that point in time, one might still go after the very same activity but with a very different motivation - no longer trading time for money but rather just allocating time on what's best fun, most exciting, most rewarding.
+After that point in time, one might still go after the very same activity but with a very different motivation: no longer trading time for money but rather just allocating time on what's best fun, most exciting, most rewarding.
 In this model, the monetary unit remains the same as before: the typical currency, say USD.
 Yet, the temporal unit changes: it is no longer an hour of one's time 'right now' but rather the delay from achieving financial independence that a monetary unit causes.

-Bluntly put, the cost model for money becomes: By how much does spending a given amount delay the point in time of reaching the bliss of financial freedom?
+Bluntly put, the cost model for money becomes: By how much does spending a given amount delay the point in time of reaching the bliss of financial independence?

 Note that the answer to this question doesn't change whether one continues to receive income from employment or contracting after this point in time.
 This is a relevant since we are talking about financial freedom, in a somewhat stark contrast to retirement.
 Also note that this approach assigns value to one's time in a way that immediately factors in cost of living.
-In contrast, the former model didn't.
-For example, deciding that to not trade one hour of one's time for money leaves it open as to how the bills are paid.
+In contrast, the former, aspirational hourly wage model didn't.
+For example, deciding not to trade one hour of one's time for money leaves it open as to how the bills are paid.

 In this alternative cost model it is clear that the more we spend before reaching our savings goal, the longer it'll take us to reach it.
-Put differently, the less we spend, the more time in a state of choice, freedom of sorts, we earned ourselves.
+Put differently, the less we spend, the more time in a state of choice, of freedom, we earned ourselves.
 But how much time?
 We'll get to that in the next paragraph.

 Moreover, we will realize that the respective values of time and money are likely to change over time.

-TODO: Illustration
-Matrix: Spent vs gained, money, time

 ## How much is 100 USD, formally?